-There can be no assurance that we will not be a passive foreign investment company, or PFIC, for United States federal income tax purposes for any taxable year, which could subject United States investors in our ADSs or ordinary shares to significant adverse United States income tax consequences.
+We believe we were a passive foreign investment company, or PFIC, for United States federal income tax purposes for our prior taxable year and there is significant risk that we will be a PFIC for our current taxable year and in future taxable years, which could subject United States investors in our ADSs or ordinary shares to significant adverse U.S. federal income tax consequences.